openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_smoke_bvt.rst

     1. Create environment with "Neutron with tunneling segmentation" as a network configuration.
     2. Activate and configure the Contrail plugin.
-    3. Add a node with contrail-config, contrail-control, contrail-db roles.
+    3. Add 3 nodes with contrail-controller.
     4. Add a node with controller role.
     5. Add a node with compute role.
     6. Deploy cluster with plugin.